mathiasbosman/mathiasbosman.me/README.md

 [![Deploy](https://github.com/mathiasbosman/mathiasbosman.github.io/actions/workflows/deploy.yml/badge.svg?branch=master)](https://github.com/mathiasbosman/mathiasbosman.github.io/actions/workflows/deploy.yml)

-A simple website with a bit of Github magic containing my personal resume on [mathiasbosman.be][link_mathiasbosman_be].
+A simple website with a bit of GitHub magic containing my personal resume on [mathiasbosman.be][link_mathiasbosman_be].

 ## Publishing
-The application is published to Github pages via a workflow when a new release is published on GitHub.
+The application gets published to GitHub pages via a workflow when a new release gets published on GitHub.
 See [the GitHub workflow][link_publish_workflow].

 ## Credits
 ### Frameworks and libraries
-This website was created using [React.js][link_react_js] and Github's [Primer.style][link_primer_style] React components.
+Using [React.js][link_react_js] and GitHub's [Primer.style][link_primer_style] React components.

 [link_mathiasbosman_be]:http://mathiasbosman.be